akhila-mogulla/bank-application-config-repo/README.md

-#Banking Application
-Creating a full-stack Java application with Angular for a bank application is a substantial project that involves multiple components.
+Creating a full-stack Java application with Angular for a bank application.